achille-roussel/kway-go/README.md

 than the one used for the merge, or the algorithm will not be able to produce an ordered sequence of values.

-The following code snipets illustrates how to merge three ordered sequences into one:
+The following code snippets illustrates how to merge three ordered sequences into one:
 ```go
 for value := range kway.Merge(seq0, seq1, seq2) {